-This post could very well save many lives; maybe even the life of someone you know.
+This post about pink peppercorns could very well save many lives; maybe even the life of someone you know.

 My daughter has a severe tree nut allergy,* meaning if she ingests any form of tree nuts, she will stop breathing (anaphylaxis) and die.
 Even a trace could do the deed–it’s that severe.

 Luckily, she ended up getting the nuts out of her system and the use of the EpiPen was averted.
-I’ve since read several news reports that prove that this doesn’t always happen, and there’s a terrible outcome, instead of a happy ending.
-My daughter was incredibly fortunate to live.
+I’ve since read several news reports that prove that this doesn’t always happen.
+Sometimes there’s a death, instead of a happy ending.
+My daughter was incredibly fortunate.

-About two weeks after this incident, I was browsing peppercorns and pepper blends on Amazon.com, when I clicked on a Four Seasons Pepper Blend, which included pink peppercorns or pepper berries.
-The first review really caught my eye:
+About two weeks after this incident, I was browsing peppercorns and pepper blends on Amazon.com, when I clicked on a Four Seasons Pepper Blend, which included pink peppercorns, or pepper berries.
+The first review caught my eye:

 Peruvian pepper (Schinus molle, also known as American pepper, Peruvian peppertree, escobilla, false pepper, molle del Peru, pepper tree, peppercorn tree, Californian pepper tree, pirul and Peruvian mastic.) is an evergreen tree that grows to 15 meters (50 feet).
 It is native to rhe Peruvian Andes.
 The bright pink fruits of Schinus molle are often sold as “pink peppercorns” although S. molle is unrelated to true pepper.